homeylab/helm-charts/charts/bookstack/README.md

 $ k exec -it -n bookstack bookstack-mariadb-0 bash

 # dump
+# root password is generated during install as a secret or user defined in the included mariadb instance
 $ mariadb-dump -A -u root -p bookstack > backup.sql

 # check dump
 $ md5sum backup.sql

 # copy dump to local and do a md5sum check
+# or export to object storage/other if too large can try mounting PV with a utility pod after scaling mariadb down
 $ kubectl cp bookstack/bookstack-mariadb-0:/tmp/backup.sql app_db_backup.sql
 $ md5sum app_db_backup.sql
 ```